bitterleaf/PracticalMachineLearningProject/README.md

 PracticalMachineLearningProject
 ===============================

-To view the HTML file, go to the following link:
+To view the HTML file, please go to [this link](http://bitterleaf.github.io/PracticalMachineLearningProject).